SidU/Randomly/README.md

 ![coffee winner](coffee_winner.PNG)

 ## So what can you learn from it?
 There're other samples out there that cover how to build a Teams bot, how to fetch members, how to handle a user's message and respond, so I won't mention any of that.

-### The most interesting thing about this sample is how it uses a [Fluid template](https://github.com/sebastienros/fluid) to dynamically generate a card.
+#### The most interesting thing about this sample is how it uses a [Fluid template](https://github.com/sebastienros/fluid) to dynamically generate an Adaptive Card 💪

 ![cool gif](https://media.giphy.com/media/1ipl6AMaBl6pcqFROR/giphy.gif)

 ### Ready to dive in?!
-Buckle up!
+Buckle up! 🏎

 Here's what the code for reading up the AnnouncementCard and processing the template in it looks like: